clux/modul8/Readme.md

 from the path containing fhe shared/ and client/ folders.

-To load the CommonJS compatible output file from your site stick a script tag in your HTML:
+To load the CommonJS compatible output file from your site simply stick it in the HTML

 ````html
 <script src="/out.js"></script>